IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

     * Frontend:
       1. From root directory, type 'cd frontend' into the terminal and hit enter
       2. Type 'npm run dev' + enter
-  * How to report a bug:
+  * How to report a bug: NICO
-  * Known bugs:
+  * Known bugs: NICO

 * **Developer Documentation**
   * How to obtain source code: